-- The older brother – harder to spot because they are in the right place, but with some faulty beliefs about the prodigal AND the father.
+- The older brother – harder to spot because they are in the right place (my thanks to Anthony Delaney), but with some faulty beliefs about the prodigal AND the father.
 Poverty minded.

-- God’s answer – there is no shortage, everything I have
+- God’s answer – there is no shortage, “everything I have is yours”

 - Jesus, the Son of God the one modelling how a son of the Father acts – He is focused on reaching out and reconciling both by telling this story to both kinds of people (with thanks to Pastor Joel Sims).

 Bear this in mind as we take a fresh look at the letter to Philemon.

 Sent around 62AD, Paul is writing to a wealthy man called Philemon while Paul himself was imprisoned.
 Several sources suggest Philemon believed the Gospel during Paul’s time in Ephesus.
 And at the time of this letter is hosting the church in Collosae (modern-day Turkey) is his home.
 The events of the letter to Philemon are taking place roughly a decade into Philemon’s Christian walk.

 Onesimus was a slave that – for whatever reason – ran away from his master, Philemon, and after meeting Paul becomes a Christian.
 But Paul sends Onesimus back to Philemon with this letter…